OpenID as a service

 Consider an identity provider We Retail (first-party site) and the partner We Airline (third-party site).

-2. After logging in, users are redirected to the consent page where they can grant authorization to the third-party site for the requested scopes.
+2. After successfully logging in, users are taken to the consent page where they can grant authorization to the third-party site for the requested scopes.
 Users with an active session are automatically redirected to the consent page.

 oaas consent